hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 Invoke-WebRequest -OutFile openapi-generator-cli.jar https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/5.4.0/openapi-generator-cli-5.4.0.jar
 ```

-Note: Current version of OpenAPI generator is 5.4.0, and in future the location of the jar file may change as per its new version number, so please visit this page and confirm the version number.
+**Note:** The version of OpenAPI generator which is shown above is 5.4.0 (current version as of March 2022).
+Please keep in mind that in future, the location of the JAR file will change based on a new code version.  and confirm the version number.

 Once the JAR is downloaded, execute the following command from the directory, where the JAR file is downloaded, that shows the usage